BattMoTeam/BattMo/_sources/publishedExamples/battMoTutorial_source.rst.txt

   % negative electrode, a positive electrode and an electrolyte. *BattMo*
   % comes with some pre-defined models which can be loaded from JSON files.
   % Here we will load the basic lithium-ion model JSON file which comes with
   % Battmo.
-We use :battmo:`parseBattmoJson` to parse the file, see :todo:`add link to doc`
+We use :battmo:`parseBattmoJson` to parse the file.

   fname = fullfile('ParameterData','BatteryCellParameters',...
                    'LithiumIonBatteryCell','lithium_ion_battery_nmc_graphite.json');